What to expect in Coronation Street, EastEnders & Emmerdale this week on ITV & BBC

-Here’s what is happening on Coronation Street, EastEnders and Emmerdale this week
+Coronation Street, EastEnders & Emmerdale: Here’s what’s happening on the soaps this week

 WARNING: SPOILERS AHEAD - here’s what’s unfolding on Coronation Street, EastEnders and Emmerdale this week